dorcusmalony/HerRaise_Planning_CI-Foundation/README.md

 ## Vision
 Building a platform that will provide long-term impact by supporting South Sudanese girls through mentorship and community empowerment.
-Building a platform that will provide long-term impact by supporting South Sudanese girls through mentorship and community empowerment.